Values for U.S. condominiums are rising faster than values for single-family homes.

 In New York City, housing stock is over-weighted with condominiums and co-ops -- housing types which the Case-Shiller Index ignores in its primary market index.

-In New York, condo values are up 7.4% from last year -- nearly triple the increase for the city's single-family homes.
+In New York, condo values are up 4.4% from last year -- more than double the increase for the city's single-family homes.

 The difference between condos and single-family homes is present within Case-Shiller Index-tracked cities, too: